 Meditec is one of the providers students visit to get their medical terminology training.
-Without proper training and knowledge in this field, worker in the healthcare industry will not be effective.
+Without proper training and knowledge in this field, employees in the healthcare industry will not be effective.
 Proper education about medical terms can bring the following benefits:

-- Standardized communication between professionals – standard terms helps healthcare professionals understand patient’s condition and issue and helps them decipher complex information that makes their diagnosis more accurate.
-Basically, it helps them answer the following questions:
+- Standardized communication between professionals – standard terms helps healthcare professionals understand patients’ conditions and issues, help them decipher complex information to provide a more accurate diagnosis, and helps answer the following questions:

 - Why is the patient in the hospital?

 - What needs to be done to help the patient?

-- Easy documentation and communication – medical terms uses abbreviations and terms that can be longer when translated or described in plain English.
-As medical practitioners deal with many patients in the day to day basis, they are required to make a lot of documentations and since medical terms are standard, those abbreviations will still be understandable by other medical practitioners.
+- Easy documentation and communication – medical terms use abbreviations and terms that can be easily written down and are especially useful in a fast-paced work environment.
+Medical practitioners deal with many patients on a day-to-day basis and since medical terms are standard, those abbreviations will still be understandable by other medical practitioners.

-- Avoid errors – not properly communicating or documenting medical records of a patient may get them in trouble and even bigger health risks.
-Medical terms helps describe the medical history of a patient through medical records and should the patient require additional care, these records help inform healthcare professionals details that can help them diagnose the patient more accurately and provide the right treatments.
-Example: A doctor that learns that a patient is under certain medications or has been through certain medical procedures before, he would have a good idea on things like if there are medicine that should not be used.
+- Avoid errors – not properly communicating or documenting medical records of a patient may get them in trouble and the patient might suffer larger health issues.
+Medical terms help describe the medical history of a patient through medical records and should the patient require additional care, these records help inform healthcare professionals details that can help them diagnose the patient more accurately and provide the appropriate treatments.
+Example: A doctor that learns that a patient is under certain medications or has been through certain medical procedures before, he would have a good idea on things like if there is medicine that should not be used.

 Working in the medical industry does have a lot of benefits but it has a lot of responsibilities as well.
 If you are an aspiring healthcare professional, choose now the medical career you want to pursue and get all training and education needed to achieve your dream profession.